lokapal-xyz/education/content/howtodao/06-dao-security/Proactive-Security/Monitoring.md

 - Establish incident response teams to react to security breaches instantly.
 - Continuously improve detection rules based on past attack patterns.

----

-## **Final Thoughts**

-Monitoring and alerting systems are critical for securing DAOs against attacks.
-By combining on-chain tracking, governance monitoring, and social intelligence tools, DAOs can detect threats early, prevent exploits, and maintain trust in decentralized governance.